EthTx/ethtx_ce/README.md

   # KOVAN_NODE_URL=
   # RINKEBY_NODE_URL=

+  # EthTx supports multiple nodes, if one is unavailable, it will use others.
+You only need to specify them with a comma
+  # Example: MAINNET_NODE_URL=https://geth-erigon-node:8545,https://geth1-erigon-node:8545

   # Etherscan API is used to get contract source code, required for decoding process
   # You can get free key here https://etherscan.io/apis
   ETHERSCAN_KEY=